 H5: Populist leaders in a presidential system will radicalize more in terms of their discourse than their parliamentary counterparts when they are part of the government.

 The effect of institutional setting on populist behavior could provide insight into the positions of populist actors.
-Combining all five hypothesis shines a light on different variables that influence populism.
-To measure these hypothesis both case selection and the use of proper methods are required.
+Combining all five hypotheses shines a light on different variables that influence populism.
+To measure these hypotheses both case selection and the use of proper methods are required.
 These two facets of the research will be outlined in the following chapter.

 Case selection